EsotericSoftware/yamlbeans/README.md

 ## Deserializing other classes

-There are two ways to deserialize something other than !HashMaps, !ArrayLists, and Strings.
+There are two ways to deserialize something other than HashMaps, ArrayLists, and Strings.
 Imagine this YAML document and Java class:

 ```yaml
     name: Nathan Sweet